 The Orange County Community Foundation is committed to embracing service members and integrating them back into civilian life through its Orange County Veterans Initiative (OCVI).

 The Orange County Veterans Initiative (OCVI) began in 2011 and expanded in 2015 based on findings from The State of the American Veteran: The Orange County Veterans Study, a report commissioned by OCCF to bring much needed attention to the challenges facing Orange County veterans.

 The initiative aims to improve critical and fundamental services so that veterans:

 The funding allows high-performing nonprofit veteran service organizations to build their capacity to serve a broader audience.

-In 2018, The third annual Orange County Real Estate Luncheon raised more than $760,000 to benefit the health, education and employment of Orange County’s 130,000 plus veterans.
+In 2018, The third annual Orange County Real Estate Luncheon raised nearly $750,000 to benefit the health, education and employment of Orange County’s 130,000 plus veterans.
 Proceeds were distributed to qualifying Orange County nonprofits in partnership with OCCF’s OC Veterans Initiative.